• Skip to primary navigation

 50. Uggs.
 Ugh.
 Look, I'm not saying Uggs are stylish.
 I am saying they are acceptable to wear in the Fall because they're truly functional for warmth and actually coordinate with your fleece-lined leggings and quilted puffer.

-These are things that were originally on the full 90-items-for-90-days of Fall Eat Drink Do Wear list but edited out because we ran out days as we procrastinated deeper and deeper into October, but are included as an afterthought here anyway so that if You did do them already/anyway, you can check them off and feel accomplished, kind of like the way you write-in "Walk the dog" on Your To-Do list after you've already done it anyway just to feel better about yourself.
+These are things that were originally on the full 90-items-for-90-days of Fall Eat Drink Do Wear list but edited out because the "F" alliteration of Fifty Fall is so much more satisfying.
+They are included as an afterthought here anyway so that if you did do them already/anyway, you can check them off and feel accomplished, kind of like the way you write-in "Walk the dog" on Your To-Do list after you've already done it anyway just to feel better about yourself.
 Oh, no, not you?
 Ok, never mind.

 And there you go.
 Let's compare notes on the last day of Fall, December 20, then start the Winter List!
 Which, to be honest, will be so easy because it has only, like, four things on it.